-Flank steak is delicious when it’s marinated in Cuban flavors and grilled, and this tasty flank steak is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, and can easily be Paleo or Whole 30 with the right ingredients.
-Use the Diet-Type Index to find more recipes like this one.
+Flank steak is delicious when it’s marinated in Cuban flavors and grilled, and this tasty Grilled Cuban Flank Steak is low-carb, Keto, low-glycemic, gluten-free, and can easily be Paleo or Whole 30 with the right ingredients.
+Use Grilling Recipes to find more recipes like this one.

 In one of my previous lives, before I became a food blogger and a carb-conscious eater, I used to be president of my local teacher’s association, aka the teacher’s union.
 This was a demanding high-pressure job that I sometimes loved, sometimes hated, but one thing I did enjoy about the job was the chance to travel.
 I went all over the U.S., and it was in Miami Beach that I had my first experience with Cuban food.

-I loved the way beef and pork were marinated in lime juice in the Cuban cuisine, so a few years ago I tried to re-create that flavor in this flank steak.
+I loved the way beef and pork were marinated in lime juice in the Cuban cuisine, so a few years ago I tried to re-create that flavor in this flank steak, and it was a winner with the folks I tried it out on!
 Grilled Cuban Flank Steak is one of my most-used ways to cook beef on the grill.
 If you’re grilling for a beef-loving Dad this weekend, I can promise this will be a hit!

-Let meat come to room temperature while you oil the grill and then preheat to medium high, then grill to desired temperature, 140-145 for medium rare or 155-160 for medium.
+Put the steak in a Ziploc bag or plastic container with a tight-fitting lid, pour in marinade, and marinate in the refrigerator for 8 hours (or up to 24 hours.)
+When it’s time to cook, let meat come to room temperature while you oil the grill and preheat to medium high, then grill to desired temperature, 140-145 for medium rare or 155-160 for medium.
 (Flank steak is best when it’s not cooked above medium.
-I use my Polder Digital Meat Timer to check the temperature.)
+I use an Instant Read Meat Thermometer (affiliate link) to check the temperature.)